 We all are looking for the next best drink or drink trendy, and this place delivers!

-If you are lucky enough and brave enough to visit Bogota Colombia, food and drinks should be on your “experience list.”
+If you are lucky enough and brave enough to visit Bogota, Colombia, food and drinks should be on your “experience list.”
 If like me, you like a tipple, you should consider the trendy bars in this area.
 The Red Room is sexy, current, relevant, and mysterious.
 The ambiance sets it apart from the other beautiful options.
-Don’t get me wrong; you will have great tasting experiencing in Colombia no matter where you go, but The Red Room standard out for reserves, mixology, and décor!
+Don’t get me wrong; you will have a great tasting experiencing in Colombia no matter where you go, but The Red Room standard out for reserves, mixology, and décor!

 Looking for more posts in South America?
 Start here:

 Nikki Webster is a travel writer who covers how to travel while grinding a day job and travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.